 As indicated above, most forbearance solutions will involve a combination of different measures.
 The table below summarises the most common short-term and long-term forbearance measures and provides further indications with regard to viability considerations.
-It should be noted that package of long-term measures might include short-term measures such as interest only, reduced payments, grace period or arrears capitalisation for a limited timeframe, as indicated above.

 List of most common forbearance measures